New this week (5/14/2026):

 - The Blue Mountain Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- Township 19 Conservation Easement - O’Neil Flow Road is open.
-High clearance vehicle is recommended to access Barker Pond Road.
+- Township 19 Conservation Easement - O’Neil Flow Road including the Barker Pond access is closed to vehicle traffic.
+Avoid the sides of the road as they remain soft.
+High clearance vehicles are recommended to access Barker Pond.

 - Reminder that Blue Mountain Road up to the summit is closed to all the public motor vehicles.
 If the gate is open, it is only because contractors are working in the area.
 Follow all signs and do not attempt to drive up this road.